LoopKit/loopdocs/docs/browser/bb-errors.md

     All that is needed to assist is your link to the *GitHub* repository where you are building.

+### `Check Upstream and Keep Alive` Error

+!!! important "`Check Upstream and Keep Alive` Error"
+    **Error**: Your Browser Build fails and when you click on the link, you see

+    * **`Check Upstream and Keep Alive`** failed

+    **Consequence**: any required sync of your fork is skipped and build is skipped

+    **Solution**:

+    * For `Loop`: wait for 3.6.0 release (coming soon), all other apps are updated
+    * Manually sync your fork of the repository: [Update `Fork`](bb-update.md#update-fork){: target="_blank" }
+    * Manually start your build: [Build](bb-update.md#build-the-app){: target="_blank" }

+    **Details about what happened**:

+    On 21 April 2025, *GitHub* removed one of the third-party repositories that we used to keep automatic building going without action on your part.
+The repository was removed because it was in violation of the *GitHub* terms of service. *GitHub* disables automatic actions for repositories that have been inactive (no commits added in 60 days).
+For stable apps, like the *Loop* app, this third-party repository enabled a workaround to keep the builds happening.

+    This affected all the Open-Source apps in our community - Loop, LoopFollow, LoopCaregiver, Trio, iAPS and xDrip4iOS.
+The developers in our community have restored the ability to build using the Browser Build method.
+Stay tuned for updates to required actions in the documentation over the next few months, before we hit the 60 day limit.

 ### Most Common Mistakes

 If you get an error when building with a browser, you can use this page to figure out what to do - but don't be afraid to [ask for help](#help-with-errors).